christianh814/notes/centos_ds_quick-notes.md

 # PREREQ
+You will need

-Install CENTOS
+- Install CENTOS
-Install ALL updates
+- Install ALL updates
-Install bind-chroot
+- Install bind-chroot
-Configure DNS for domain (maybe example.org with ldap ip of 192.168.1.248 ?)
+- Configure DNS for domain (maybe example.org with ldap ip of 192.168.1.248 ?)

 # INSTALLATION/CONFIG